Family Tree of Framebuilding in New England: Red Kite Prayer Addendum

 - Icarus Frames, Ian Sutton.

 - Royal H Cycles, Bryan Hollingsworth.
-Currently works with Seven.
+Sometimes still helps us at Seven.

 - Honey Bikes, Beekeepers.